AnestisTouloumis/multgee/README.md

 Getting help
 ------------

-The statistical methods implemented in `multgee` are described in Touloumis, Agresti, and Kateri (2013).
+The statistical methods implemented in `multgee` are described in Touloumis et al. (2013).
 A detailed description of the functionality of `multgee` can be found in Touloumis (2015).
 Note that an updated version of this paper also serves as a vignette:

 ``` r
 browseVignettes("multgee")